 I’ll be frank.
 Vets are horrified by this.
 I want you to know enough about dental hygienic procedures so that you can see what it is that scares us.
 Continue reading “Anaesthetic Free Dentistry”

 Whether you feed your dog bones is without a doubt the most controversial and highly debated topic in dog ownership.
-For feeding raw bones to cats, click here.

 Passions are high.
 In our guide to where to buy bones last week I mentioned how most vets in the UK (and many in the USA) strongly oppose you giving your dog a bone to chew.
 At all.
-Continue reading “Feeding bones to dogs”
+Continue reading “Feeding Bones To Dogs”